Coming June 1, 2021!

 “For any writer who experiences the common doubt, discouragement or despair that can accompany a creative path, Bella Mahaya Carter’s Where Do You Hang Your Hammock? will be the perfect antidote.
 Full of permission and patience, journal exercises and relatable stories, this book is like an encouraging best friend who will help you gently yet firmly meet your goals.”

-—JORDAN ROSENFELD, author of How to Write a Page Turner: Crafting a Story Your Readers Can’t Put Down and other books
+—JORDAN ROSENFELD, author of How to Write a Page Turner: Crafting a Story Your Readers Can’t Put Down

 “With warmth and wit, Where Do You Hang Your Hammock? offers practical and inspirational advice for writers struggling to make sense of both the internal and external journeys of being a writer in today’s world.
 Readers will feel like they've found a new friend in this book.”